If you live in another country and work in Sweden, you are subject to regular taxation in Sweden for income from work.

 If your prefer to submit your application using a paper form, you can do this instead (note that the use of paper forms could entail longer processing times, including postal times):

-If you prefer to submit the information using a paper form and have a foreign employer without a permanent establishment in Sweden, you are to submit your SINK application to the Swedish Tax Agency’s international office in Malmö or Stockholm.
+If you prefer to submit the information using a paper form and have a foreign employer without a permanent establishment in Sweden, you are to submit your SINK application to the Swedish Tax Agency.
 When you receive a SINK decision you are to personally pay your taxes to the Swedish Tax Agency.